 Our partners in Leeuwarden, Emmen and Meppel can actually guarantee housing for our international students under certain conditions till 1 July.
 You can find more information and tips to help you find housing in your student city by clicking on the campus location at the bottom of the page.

 In the Netherlands, students usually rent a room in a shared house or apartment with other students, but you could also rent a one-bedroom or studio apartment.
 Student accommodation is usually provided by real estate agents or private landlords who advertise their rooms on different platforms.

 In the Netherlands, you will generally be asked to sign a lease of at least 12 months and pay a deposit of at least one month’s rent.
-Most landlords offer unfurnished rooms with a complete kitchen and bathroom which you share with your housemates.
-StudentStay is an exception; they offer completely furnished rooms.
 The rent is usually paid per month.

 Advice on looking for accommodation

 The summer months and the start of the academic year are the busiest times for finding rooms so make sure you start early.
 We’re confident our accommodation partners are reliable and highly recommend them.
 If you’re planning on renting through the private market or see something on social media, then there are a few things you should bear in mind: